 Did you know that soil is living?
-Once I learned about all the living things in soil gardening became more real for me and my plants grew better too.
-In this post, I am sharing one of my favorite homemade potting soil recipes.
+Once I learned about all the living things in soil, gardening became more real for me.
+My plants seem to appreciate all the research I’ve been doing on soil because they appear to be growing better.
+In this post, I am sharing one of my favorite homemade potting soil recipe I personally have success growing with.

 Homemade Potting Soil Recipe